yangpiao/05830-Homeworks/readme.md

 05-830 Homeworks
 ================

-Stupid code of a first-time Java coder...
+Stupid code by a first-time Java coder...